Draft.dev

 Trying to find a technical writer for hire?
 We wrote this complete guide to get you started.

-When do you Need a Documentation Manager?
+When Should You Hire a Documentation Manager?

 Hiring a documentation manager comes with all sorts of benefits.
 That said, it may not be the best idea right now.
 Not only are they expensive to vet, hire, and train, but they may require you to hire additional freelancers to support future projects.